 More events will be announced as supplies increase.

 The Florida Department of Health in Osceola County received its first allocation of the Moderna vaccine on Dec.
-28. The county announced Jan.
-11 it will suspend vaccine registration through the Florida Health Department Osceola County’s website due to high local demand.
+28 and switched to the state-run appointment system on Jan.
+29.

 Osceola is coordinating with Osceola County Emergency Management and community partners to offer community-based and mass vaccination clinics as the COVID-19 vaccine becomes more readily available.
 Residents should continue to check osceola.floridahealth.gov for updates.